-Several of the contract research organizations, or CROs, that provide preclinical services to us are based in China and India and experienced temporary shutdowns in February and March due to government mandates.
-In each case we were able to reassign the balance of activities to other CROs and the shutdowns did not impact our preclinical timelines.
 CROs based in the United States that provide preclinical services are experiencing heavy demand, which may impact their ability to start new studies and could lead to delays in the commencement of our preclinical studies.
 Several of our U.S.-based academic research partners have also experienced shutdowns which has slowed progress on several early-stage projects, none of which impacted our preclinical timelines.

-As the COVID-19 pandemic continues, we may experience disruptions that could severely impact our business and clinical trials, including:
+As the ongoing effects of the COVID-19 pandemic continue, we may experience disruptions that could severely impact our business and clinical trials, including:

-delays or difficulties in enrolling patients in our clinical trials;
+- delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data;

-- delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data; - risk that participants enrolled in our clinical trials will contract the COVID-19 coronavirus while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - limitations in employee resources that would otherwise be focused on the conduct of our clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - delays in receiving authorizations from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - interruption in global shipping that may affect the transport of clinical trial materials, such as investigational drug product used in our clinical trials; - changes in local regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue such clinical trials altogether; - interruptions, delays, or increased costs in preclinical studies due to restricted or limited operations or supplies at our research and development laboratory facilities; - delays in necessary interactions with local regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; and - refusal of the FDA to accept data from clinical trials in affected geographies outside the United States.
+- risk that participants enrolled in our clinical trials will contract the COVID-19 coronavirus while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - limitations in employee resources that would otherwise be focused on the conduct of our clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - delays in receiving authorizations from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - interruption in global shipping that may affect the transport of clinical trial materials, such as investigational drug product used in our clinical trials; - changes in local regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue such clinical trials altogether; - interruptions, delays, or increased costs in preclinical studies due to restricted or limited operations or supplies at our research and development laboratory facilities; - delays in necessary interactions with local regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; and - refusal of the FDA to accept data from clinical trials in affected geographies outside the United States.